-Although France had not yet eliminated traditional sources and forms of opposition, and the utopian aspirations that accompanied them, it was well on the way to an American style consumer society.
-And yet it had come quite close to a revolutionary transformation under an ideological banner emphasizing solidarity, democracy, and social control over economic and technical institutions.
+Although the French government still confronted a traditional opposition and was still judged in terms of utopian aspirations it could not hope to meet, France was well on the way to an American style consumer society.
+And yet it came quite close to a revolutionary transformation under an ideological banner emphasizing solidarity, democracy, and social control over economic and technical institutions.
 I came out of this movement convinced that there must be a way of reformulating Marxist theory to account for this unprecedented revolt in an advanced capitalist society.
-I wrote a first book on the early Marx and Lukács in search of resources in the Marxist tradition for interpreting this new situation.2
+I wrote a first book on the early Marx and Lukács in search of resources in the Marxist tradition for interpreting this new situation.